 - Both give you access to Delta SkyClubs when flying Delta same day

-- The Amex Platinum gives you Centurion Lounge access no matter what airline you’re flying, and as of 2020 the Delta Reserve will give you access to Centurion Lounges when flying Delta same day
+- The Amex Platinum gives you Centurion Lounge access no matter what airline you’re flying, and the Delta Reserve will give you access to Centurion Lounges when flying Delta same day

 But that’s largely where the similarities end: